snorremd/norsky/README.md

 Norsky is a lightweight ATProto feed server that serves Norwegian posts from the Bluesky instance.
 It is written in Go and stores posts in a SQLite database to keep things simple.
+A dashboard is available at the root of the server `/`.
+The dashboard shows interesting statistics about the feed and Norwegian language posts.
+It is written in TypeScript using Solid.js and Tailwind CSS.

 ## Installation

 The feed server is a standalone go binary that you can run on your machine.
 It is also available as a Docker image.

 ### From GitHub release